 This step requires time and money.
 The second step is to use a fuel additive made for removing water.
-There is a product called HEET (Check the current price on amazon.com) which absorbs the water from gas.
+There is a product called HEET (Check the current price on amazon.com) which absorbs the water from the gas.
 This product will help you if you only have less water than fuel in your tank.
 If you have more water and less fuel, this product will not work.

-Best Products For Cleaning Fuel Tank
+Best Products For Cleaning Fuel Tanks

 3. Star Tron Gas Tank and Fuel System Cleaner

 This cleaning solution will remove the sludge and deposits from gasoline.
-It is safe to use for any tanks, including polyurethane.
+It is safe to use for any tank, including polyurethane.
 I do have a more detailed product review which you can check out here.

 2. Evapo-Rust Pail Rust Remover